213withani/js/concepts.md

 * Animal class with methods.
 * If you create a lot of instances, it won't be efficient.
 Separate methods to their own function.
-* Having a seprate function for methods is inconvenient if we need to keep adding class methods.
-Try Object.create
+* Having a separate function for methods is inconvenient if we need to keep adding class methods we also need to add it to the class.
+* Try Object.create.
+If a method doesn't exist on an instance, it will look up to the function that was passed in Obj.create.

 # memoization